gatorbot/gatordot/README.md

 If you wish to make your library public, use `particle library publish` or `Publish` command.

 ## LICENSE
-Copyright 2020 jon@gatorbot.com
+Copyright 2020–2023 Gatorbot LLC

-Licensed under the <insert your choice of license here> license
+Licensed under the MIT license